By ChartExpo Content Team

 Circular Charts excel at showing connections.
 Think of a radar chart displaying skills or a pie chart illustrating market share.
 They offer a 360-degree view, uncovering relationships that linear charts might miss.
 This comprehensive perspective helps in understanding how different data points interact and influence each other.

-Every Circular Chart has a center, the hub.
-It’s the starting point, anchoring the data.
-In a pie chart, it’s where all slices converge.
-In a radar chart, it’s the origin of the spokes.
+Every Circular Chart has a center, the hub, anchoring the data.
+In a pie chart, it’s where all slices converge, and in a radar chart, it’s the origin of the spokes.
 This central focal point provides stability and context, helping us understand the chart’s structure and focus.
+However, it’s important to be aware of anchoring bias, as the central point or initial data can sometimes unduly influence our interpretation of the rest of the information.

 Spokes and segments are the backbone of Circular Charts.
 They radiate from the center, organizing data into clear, distinct categories.
 Think of the spokes on a bike wheel, each one supporting the rim.
 These elements bring clarity, breaking down data into manageable, understandable pieces.